dexie/dexie-website/docs/ExportImport/dexie-export-import.md

 title: 'Export and Import Database'
 ---

-# Export and Import IndexedDB Database

 Export / Import IndexedDB <---> Blob

-The npm package `dexie-export-import` extends Dexie with the capability to export and import databases to and from Blobs.
+The npm package [dexie-export-import](https://www.npmjs.com/package/dexie-export-import) extends Dexie with the capability to export and import databases to and from Blobs.

 # Install
 ```